Donald Trump Is ‘Not A Racist,’ Says Martin Luther King Jr.’s Niece

-Martin Luther King Jr.’s niece Alveda King said on Thursday that President Donald Trump is “not a racist,” The Hill reports.
+Martin Luther King Jr.’s niece Alveda King said on Thursday that President Donald Trump is “not a racist,” The Hill reported.

 King appeared on Fox & Friends to discuss the latest accusations of racism against the president, arguing that Trump has made an effort to help all Americans, regardless of the color of their skin.